paloblanco/bros_mansion/readme.md

 - ~~camera catches up to walking bro properly~~
 - ~~8 playable characters~~
 - ~~draw tails' tails~~
-- more kinds of furniture
+- ~~more kinds of furniture~~
+- chime when you enter and leave an alarm
 - ~~function that pauses game and lets you switch characters~~
     - ~~a dedicated character switch screen would be good, then i can transition in and out~~
 - ~~pretty up title, ending, select screens~~